NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B
     - Has slightly less lift
     - Stun in strings reduced by 9 frames
+- 4A
+    - Has more stun
-- 4A has more stun and the looping of the animation is adjusted to 14 frames from 20
+    - The looping of the animation is adjusted to 14 frames from 20
+    - Slightly bigger hitbox
+    - Hits every 5 frames (from 4)
+    - Drains 192 per frame (from 240)
 - JB hitbox appears and disappears one frame sooner
 - 2Y added as a sideswitch throw
 - 2X